-The nine justices of the U.S. Supreme Court are deeply divided in their
+For many years, the nine justices of the U.S. Supreme Court had been deeply divided in their

 rulings on religious,

 cultural, and moral cases.
-Many, perhaps most, decisions in these areas are
+Many decisions in these areas were

 by a split vote of 5 to 4.
 The division in the court mirrors the gulf seen in